-- The kick-off meeting takes place online on a date TBD.
+- The kick-off meeting takes place online on Thursday, 14 April 2022, at 09:30 hours.
 Please note that participation is obligatory! - Examination: essay (8-10 pages excluding list of references), exposé (ca. 2 pages), presentation (ca. 20 minutes) and discussion of another presentation (ca. 5 minutes). - The grade that you get for your essay determines your overall mark for the seminar.
-Exposé, presentation and discussion are study requirements, which means that you have to pass them in order to obtain the ECTS for the module. - You have to submit the exposé until Monday, 26 April 2021, at 12:00 hours via email.
+Exposé, presentation and discussion are study requirements, which means that you have to pass them in order to obtain the ECTS for the module. - You have to submit the exposé until Tuesday, 17 May 2022, at 12:00 hours via email.
 Please send a pdf-file per email to Israel García (domingui@staff.Uni-Marburg.de).
-The exposé should contain the preliminary results of your literature research, data research and planned statistical methodology. - You have to submit your essay until Friday, 18.
-June 2021, 12:00 hours.
-Again, submit the essay in the form of an pdf-file per email to Israel García (domingui@staff.UniMarburg.de).
-In your essay, you document the theoretical background, the empirical methodology (data sources and transformation, model specification and estimation method) and the results of your empirical research. - Please submit your data (raw data as well as transformed data) together with your essay in some sort of spreadsheet file (Excel, Stata,...). - The seminar itself takes place in blocked form on two days: Thursday, 24 June 2021, 09:00-17:00 and Friday, 25 June 2021, 09:00-17:00 (room to be determined).
+The exposé should contain the preliminary results of your literature research, data research and planned statistical methodology. - You have to submit your essay until Monday, 27 June 2022, 12:00 hours.
+Again, submit the essay in the form of an pdf-file per email to Israel García (domingui@staff.Uni-Marburg.de).
+In your essay, you document the theoretical background, the empirical methodology (data sources and transformation, model specification and estimation method) and the results of your empirical research. - Please submit your data together with your do-file and essay. - The seminar itself takes place in blocked form on one day: Friday, 1 July 2022, 09.00-17.00 (online).
 During the seminar, you present your research and comment on other students' work.

-You will also discuss one other essay in more detail as part of your examination.
+• You will also discuss one other essay in more detail as part of your examination.
 As a discussant, you are supposed to, very briefly, review key findings and then to highlights potential problems with the analysis as well as provide some impulses for the general discussion.